suan/tranny/README.md

 Tranny provides a simple DSL to transform a supplied hash with an arbitrary structure to another hash with an even more arbitrary structure.

 ***Note:*** *Tranny does not simply modify the hash you have passed in.
 It actually creates a new hash from scratch.
-It only copies or does transformations on the fields you specify in the transform block.*
+It only copies or does transformations on the fields you specify in the transform block, unless you use the `passthrough_remaining` option (see below)*

 Support
 =======